jakerydont/DestinyTrail/README.md

 * Items can be purchased when stopped at a location

 # Roadmap status
-* Blazor implementation -- partial, will try to keep feature parity with console as I go

 * Implement health system and death for party members
 * Weather system
 * River crossing system